Skip to content

 AccessChk.exe -d "C:\Path\to\folder"

-1. List the user privileges for the current user:
+List user privileges

 whoami /priv